signalfx/splunk-otel-js-web/docs/Exporters.md

 # Exporters

-Splunk's RUM uses Zipkin exporter for sending data to `beaconUrl` endpoint.
+Splunk's RUM uses Zipkin exporter for sending data to `beaconEndpoint` endpoint.
 Other exporters can be registered to the OpenTelemetry provider available on `SplunkRum.provider`:

 ```html
 import SplunkRum from '@splunk/otel-js-browser'